Skip to content

 Excessive or prolonged menstrual bleeding

 The production of progesterone after ovulation helps to prevent a thick uterine lining.
-A thicker lining means more bleeding at menstruation.
+A thicker lining is due to a lack of ovulation and, therefore, a lack of progesterone, which results in more bleeding during menstruation.

 Severe menstrual cramps